Hellraiser (Ozzy Osbourne and Motörhead song): 30th anniversary

-On October 29, 2021, a new version of "Hellraiser" was released to commemorate its 30th anniversary.
+On 29 October 2021, a new version of "Hellraiser" was released to commemorate its 30th anniversary.
 It features a mashup of both Ozzy and Lemmy's vocals in one song, using the former's version as the main template.
-An official animated music video, directed by Mark Szumski and Gina Niespodziani, was released on YouTube the same day.
+An official animated music video, with Ozzy, Lemmy and Phil Taylor fighting against humanity transformed into zombies via their mobile phones, and later the demons responsible for the change.
+The video was directed by Mark Szumski and Gina Niespodziani, and released on YouTube the same day.